Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 From this condition, we can distinguish two different sub-regimes.
 First, if $\bar{B}=\mathcal{O}(1)$, the condition reduces to:

-In other words, the time scale should be very smaller compared to the generalized momentum scale.
-Because the eigenvalue spacing is of order $1/N$ for a Wigner matrix of size $N$, we expect that the minimal value for $k$ is $\sim N^{-1/2}$.
-Then, the larger generalized moment scale is $\sim \sqrt{N}$, and we have the larger bound:
+In other words, the time scale should be much smaller than the generalized momentum scale.
+Since the eigenvalue spacing is of order $1/N$ for a Wigner matrix of size $N$, we expect the minimal value for $k$ to be $\sim N^{-1/2}$.
+Consequently, the upper bound for the generalized momentum scale is $\sim \sqrt{N}$, and we obtain the following bound:

-The way we construct the continuous limit in that way is then very non-trivial, and holds only in the deep IR, for $N$ large enough.
-Note that for classical spin glass kinetics, $\beta \sim \sqrt{N}$ is the time lapse in order to recover equilibrium \cite{Dominicis}.
-It is again suitable to read the condition 1 otherwise.
-Because $\bar{B} \sim \bar{w}_{6,1} \bar{\kappa}^2$, we have:
+The construction of this continuous limit is highly non-trivial and holds only in the deep IR, for sufficiently large $N$.
+Note that in classical spin glass kinetics, $\beta \sim \sqrt{N}$ represents the time scale required to reach equilibrium \cite{Dominicis}.
+It is therefore appropriate to rephrase condition (1).
+Given that $\bar{B} \sim \bar{w}_{6,1} \bar{\kappa}^2$, we obtain:

 or if $\bar{w}_{6,1} \sim k \mathcal{O}(1)$,